general-CbIC/poolex/docs/guides/getting-started.md

 Supervisor.start_link(children, strategy: :one_for_one)
 ```

 The second argument should contain a set of options for starting the pool.

-List of possible configuration options:
+### Poolex configuration options

 | Option             | Description                                    | Example        | Default value          |
 |--------------------|------------------------------------------------|----------------|------------------------|